Everyone has the right to live their lives free from abuse and neglect.

 Abuse may be one or a combination of different types of abuse, including physical, psychological, sexual, financial, organisational, discriminatory, modern slavery, neglect, self-neglect and domestic abuse and violence.

-The ‘Safeguarding Children, Young People and Adults at Risk in the NHS: Safeguarding and Accountability Assurance Framework (2019)’ outlines our statutory responsibility as a CCG to secure the expertise of designated professionals for both safeguarding adults and children:
+The ‘Safeguarding Children, Young People and Adults at Risk in the NHS: Safeguarding and Accountability Assurance Framework (2019)’ outlines our statutory responsibility as an ICB to secure the expertise of designated professionals for both safeguarding adults and children: